 How To Cook Steamer Clams

 Looking for a fun and easy way to cook steamer clams?
 We can help.
 Everyone seems to have the notion that cooking seafood is difficult or its somehow easy to screw up, it's not.
 Its much easier than people realize, once you get the hang of it...you'll want to cook steamers all the time!
+If you are wondering how many clams to serve, we recommend about 1/2 pound per person (appetizer) or approximately 1 pound per person (main).
 Here are some products we sell just in case you want to incorporate clams in your dinner.

 |Steamer Clams||Clam Chowder||Clam Shucker||Butter Warmer|